OfficeDev/outlook-dev-docs/docs/add-ins/index.md

 -  Outlook add-ins consist of a manifest, which describes how the add-in integrates into Outlook (for example, a button or a task pane), and JavaScript/HTML code, which makes up the UI and business logic of the add-in.
 - Outlook add-ins can be acquired from the Office store or side-loaded by end-users or administrators.

 Outlook add-ins are different from COM or VSTO add-ins, which are older integrations specific to Outlook running on Windows.
-Unlike COM add-ins, Outlook add-ins don't have any code physically installed to the user's device or Outlook client.
+Unlike COM add-ins, Outlook add-ins don't have any code physically installed on the user's device or Outlook client.
 For an Outlook add-in, Outlook reads the manifest and hooks up the specified controls in the UI, then loads the JavaScript and HTML.
 This all executes in the context of a browser in a sandbox.

 The Outlook items that support mail add-ins include email messages, meeting requests, responses and cancellations, and appointments.
 Each mail add-in defines the context in which it is available, including the types of items and if the user is reading or composing an item.